 Give yourself a break.
 Hand out critique sheets to every class.
 Have them walk the exhibit, fill out the critique sheet, and turn it in as a participation grade.
 You sit and chill the entire class period.

-Thanks for checking out my art show timeline!
+Thanks for checking out my elementary, middle and high school art show timeline for this incredible annual event!
 Check out a nice pre-designed, editable art show packet on my TPT here and here.
 Read tips on displaying work to help you get ready here.
-Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Don’t forget to follow me on Instagram and TikTok for weekly visual arts journal demos.
 Until next time!